-Charles Fenner (1884-1955), educationist, geographer and author, was born in Dunach on the Victorian goldfields, the fifth of eight children of German-born Johannes Fenner, poultry-farmer, publican and miner, and his wife Mary, née Thomas, from Adelaide..
-He left school at the age of 11 and was apprenticed to the printer of the local paper The Talbot Leader for 5 years, before becoming a pupil-teacher and in 1903 became principal of two part-time bush schools before gaining a scholarship to Melbourne Teachers’ College in 1905 and from there matriculated to the University of Melbourne, graduating B.Sc. with 1st Class Honours in geology and biology in 1912, and Dip.
+Charles Fenner (1884-1955), educationist, geographer and author, was born in Dunach on the Victorian goldfields, the fifth of eight children of German-born Johannes Fenner, poultry-farmer, publican and miner, and his wife Mary, née Thomas, from Adelaide.
+He left school at the age of 11 and was apprenticed to the printer of the local paper The Talbot Leader for 5 years, before becoming a pupil-teacher.
+In 1903 he became principal of two part-time bush schools before gaining a scholarship to Melbourne Teachers’ College in 1905.
+He then matriculated to the University of Melbourne, graduating B.Sc. with 1st Class Honours in geology and biology in 1912, and Dip.
 Ed. in 1913.
 He rose rapidly in the Victorian Education Dept, becoming Lecturer in Geology at the Ballarat School of Mines in 1914 and Principal in 1916.

-In 1916 he moved to South Australia to become Superintendent of Technical Education, continuing in that post until 1939 when he was appointed Acting Director and then, in 1940, Director of Education.
+In 1916 Fenner moved to South Australia to become Superintendent of Technical Education, continuing in that post until 1939 when he was appointed Acting Director and then, in 1940, Director of Education.
 He established a vocational guidance and placement scheme and was also responsible for technical training courses for unemployed youths during the Depression, and for reconstruction schemes following both world wars.
 He helped draft the 1917 Technical Education of Apprentices Act which, with its concept of compulsory, part-time, technical study for apprentices, set a precedent for other States.
 His plans for a unified technical education system were undermined by the autonomous South Australian School of Mines and Industries and by delays, until 1940, in expanding secondary technical education on the model of Thebarton Technical School (opened 1924).
-An innovative educator, Fenner was however frustrated in attempts at reform by the financial constraints of world war and the Depression, by political procrastination and by ill health.
+Although an innovative educator, Fenner was frustrated in his attempts at reform by the financial constraints of world war II and the Depression, by political procrastination and by health issues.
 He retired due to ill-health in 1946.

-In parallel with his education work, he continued to explore various fields of science, gaining a D.SC. in 1917 for his Victorian fieldwork in geology and physiography.
+Parallel with his education work, Fenner continued to explore various fields of science, gaining a D.SC. in 1917 for his Victorian fieldwork in geology and physiography.
 He wrote numerous papers on the physiography of the Mt Lofty ranges and books on South Australian geography for university and school students, and from 1920-1940 lectured in geography at the University of Adelaide.
 In retirement Fenner assisted the South Australian Museum in the study of tektites—a field in which he became an authority.

-Emeritus Professor Frank Fenner was born in Ballarat, Victoria in 1914.
+Emeritus Professor Frank Fenner (1914-2010) was born in Ballarat, Victoria.
 He read medicine at the University of Adelaide, receiving M.B. and B.S. degrees in 1938 and a M.D. in 1942.
 He also received a Diploma of Tropical Medicine from the University of Sydney in 1940.
 Between 1940 and 1946 he served in Egypt and Papua New Guinea as an officer in the Australian Army Medical Corps, where he worked on the malarial parasite.

 Professor Fenner was Director of the John Curtin School from 1967 to 1973.
 During this time he was also Chairman of the Global Commission for the Certification of Smallpox Eradication.
 In 1973 Professor Fenner was appointed to set up the new Centre for Resource and Environmental Studies at the Australian National University.
 He held the position of Director until 1979.